Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writing into the file ls_cwd_content
+deleting all the regular files